RagedUnicorn/docker-redis/README.md

 docker-compose -f docker-compose.dev.yml up -d
 ```

 By default the launchscript `/docker-entrypoint.sh` will not be used to start the Redis process.
 Instead the container will be setup to keep `stdin_open` open and allocating a pseudo `tty`.
 This allows for connecting to a shell and work on the container.
 A shell can be opened inside the container with `docker attach [container-id]`.
-Redis itself can be started with `./docker-entrypoint.sh (?user) (?config-path)`.
+Redis itself can be started with `./docker-entrypoint.sh`.

 ## Links